jnovembre/BSD-QBio/docs/index.md

 ## Programming Challenges

+**Please note:** These are the links to the *old* programming challenges, so please do not submit your solutions yet.
+These links will be updated soon.

 During the boot camp, the 12 groups of students will compete through 5 programming challenges.
 Here are the links to the webpages where the groups should post their solutions (one answer per group, please):